AionNext/BizCod/Programming Guide/Data.md

 ## Facts

 By definition, a data element stores a value and its value is always known regardless of what it is.
 In BizCod, it means that its `knowability factor` is always `KNOWN`.
 While this is always true for regular data elements, it is not always true for special BizCod data elements called `facts`.
 Facts are data elements but they might or might not hold a value.
 Its knowability factor is either `KNOWN` or `UNKNOWN`.
-There is a compelling reason for that kind of feature that applies specifically for Knowledge elements that will explain later
+There is a compelling reason for that kind of feature that applies specifically for Knowledge elements that we will explain later
-> Essentially, facts are data elements but they might hold a value and its knowability factor might be programmatically changed between KNOWN and UNKNOWN.
-Their default knowbaility factor is UNKNOWN.
+> Essentially, facts are data elements but they might (or might not) hold a value and its knowability factor might be programmatically changed between KNOWN and UNKNOWN.
+Their default knowability factor is UNKNOWN.
 Once the value is assigned to a fact it becomes known.
 >

 In bizCod, facts are defined by the keyword `fact`.